bruno-strandberg/MONA/README.md

 * allow compilation without aanet/jpp

 * the test tests/flux_check_inpol.py illustrates that the interpolation works nicely in cosz and energy directions, no reason to put energy on log scale.

+* SummaryParser should have a TChain instead of TTree to allow attaching several files.